Parking Lot Closure at Museum & Visitor Center

 Here you will find a brief description of our programs and when you visit the park, be certain to pick up a copy of the park's newspaper that lists all of your choices for programs, tours and other events of interest.

 Please note that though our summer season ended August 9, the park is still offering a wide variety of ranger programs through Labor Day and into October.
-For a current schedule of programs this week, click on the link below:
+For a current schedule of programs this week, call the park at (717) 334-1124, ext.
+8023.

 THE BATTLE OF GETTYSBURG